xdividr/dreamcloud-docs/styleguide.rst

 just the program and put it in examples/filename (relative to the article) and include it at the end of your article.
 Article titles should be in the "down style", only capitalize the first word in article titles and section headings, except when a proper noun exists which is always capitalized.
+Use 4 spaces instead of one hard tab for indentation.

 Headers
 ~~~~~~~